Food ProductionΒ·IntermediateΒ·20 min readΒ·Updated 2026-03-19T04:13:18.075Z

 Build water infrastructure

-Install swales, ponds, or rainwater catchment before planting trees.
-Swales direct water to your tree root zones passively β€” without them, establishment irrigation is constant work.
+Install swales, basins, or rainwater catchment before planting trees.
+Without them, establishment irrigation is constant work.

 3.